-Casualty and Vehicle Type
+Vehicle Type

-- > The chart shows the type of vehicle the casualty was travelling in.
-In cases where the casualty is a pedestrian, the vehicle involved is displayed. - Generally the number of casualties are lower in 2020 when compared to 2019. - Cars had the biggest number of casualties, followed by Pedal Cycles (cyclists) - Both saw a significant drop in the number of casualties in 2020 compared to 2019, likely due to reduced non-cyclist traffic numbers in the city. - There is an increase in the total number of cyclists within the city (according to PCC cycling counter data), therefore the number of accidents per cyclists has dropped more significantly. - Motorcycle and 'Other Vehicle' casualties are higher in 2020 compared to 2019.
+- > The chart shows the type of vehicle the casualty was travelling in. - > Generally the number of casualties are lower in 2020 when compared to 2019. - Cars had the biggest number of casualties, followed by Pedal Cycles (cyclists) - Both saw a significant drop in the number of casualties in 2020 compared to 2019, likely due to reduced noncyclist traffic numbers in the city. - > There is an increase in the total number of cyclists within the city (according to PCC cycling counter data), therefore the number of accidents per cyclists has dropped more significantly. - Motorcycle and 'Other Vehicle' casualties are higher in 2020 compared to 2019.